A remote village creates beauty out of recycled trash. God does the same thing. Recycling–and creating beauty–is His specialty.

-I watched a movie trailer recently on my agent Steve Laube’s blog that inspired me to write a poem called “God, the Great Recycler.”
-This fascinating trailer is for an upcoming feature-length documentary called “Landfill Harmonic” – about a remarkable orchestra from a remote village in Paraguay, where its young musicians play with instruments made from trash.
+Several years ago I watched a movie trailer on my agent’s blog that inspired me to write a poem called “God, the Great Recycler.”
+This fascinating trailer represents a feature-length documentary called “Landfill Harmonic,” a remarkable orchestra from a remote village in Paraguay, where its young musicians play with instruments made from trash.
+When I reviewed it recently, I felt it was worth repeating this blog post.

-Be sure you watch the trailer below.
-I love what is happening in this village.
-It convicted me that not only do I have too much, and that I throw away too much; but also that I need so little.
+Be sure you watch the trailer.
+I love what has happened in this village.
+In fact, this new “orchestra” has performed all over the world and even has a Facebook page.
+Their story convicted me that not only do I have too much, and that I throw away too much; but also that I need so little.
 After watching it, I simply applied a spiritual principle and wrote the poem.
 I hope the trailer–and the poem–both bless and encourage you.

 God, the Great Recycler